Elementary School News (Achived)

 On December 5 our elementary students participated in the holiday program titled, Elfis and the Sleigh Riders, which featured classic singers Elvis, Celine Dion, Mariah Carey and Aretha Franklin.

 On November 30th thirty-three families in our community heard an important message about reading aloud to their children for 15 minutes every day.
 Those in attendance shared in reading aloud demonstrations and were given great books to get them on their way.
-With the school and parents working together, children in our community will be able to build their brainpower and be better prepared to be life-long learners.
+With the school and parents working together, children in our community will be able to build their brainpower and be better

 The aroma of deliciously prepared turkey drifted throughout the elementary building on November 17 as many students shared their lunch with invited guests.
 By the smiles in these photos, it looks like all enjoyed their meal and had a great time.